impleum/BreezeProject/Breeze.BreezeServer/readme.md

 ##### Setting up your first impleumd wallet
 If you don't yet have a impleum wallet, generate one in impleumd by running the following.
-First jump into your stratis user:
+First jump into your impleum user:
 ```
 sudo su - impleum
 ```